National Science Foundation Graduate Research Fellowship Seminars

 Dr Susan Finger, Professor, Civil and Environmental Engineering and Institute for Complex Engineered Systems

-Dr. Finger’s presentation focused on the overall Graduate Research Fellowship Program Application, covering all elements including but not limited to the general information, eligibility, summary of essay requirements, faculty recommendations and support for the submission of the application.
-You will find the slides of her presentation and supporting documents to aid in your application process below.
+Dr. Finger’s presentation focuses on the overall Graduate Research Fellowship Program Application, covering all elements including but not limited to the general information, eligibility, summary of essay requirements, faculty recommendations and support for the submission of the application.

 NSF GRFP Writing Support Seminars